Rubusch/linux-c/030__platform-devices/030__uio_demo_with_leds/README.md

 There are distinct types of UIO device drivers.

 #### UIO driver: `drivers/uio.c`

+Make sure /lib/modules are copied and the kernel name (`uname`) is at least there as symlink.

 - The UIO driver creates file attributes in the sysfs describing the UIO device.
 It also maps the device memory into the process address space using its mmap() function.

- - A minimal kernelspace driver `uio_pdrv_genirq` (i.e. **UIO platform driver with generic interrupts**), or **user provided kernel driver** is required to set up the UIO framework.
+- A minimal kernelspace driver `uio_pdrv_genirq` (i.e. **UIO platform
+  driver with generic interrupts**), or **user provided kernel driver** is required to set up the UIO framework.

 #### UIO platform driver: `drivers/uio_pdev_genirq.c`
 - Provides the required kernelspace driver for UIO

 - It works with the DT.
 The DT node needs to use `generic-uio` in its `compatible` property.

 - The UIO platform device driver is configured from the DT and registers an UIO device.

 [further details on IOMUX on NPX's iMX7D p125ff -> references]

 ## UIO Workflow

 1. UIO device: `/sys/class/uio/uio0`

 2. The `/sys/class/uio/uio0/<name>/` directory contains the name of the device which correlates to the name in the `struct uio_info` structure

 3. The `/sys/class/uio/uio0/maps/` directory has all the memory ranges for the device.

 4. Each UIO device can make one or more memory regions available for memory mapping.
 Each mapping has its own directory in sysfs, the first mapping appears as `/sys/class/uio/uioX/maps/map0/`.
 Subsequent mappings create directories `map1/`, `map2/` and so on.
 These directories will only appear if the size of the mapping is not 0.
 Each `mapX/` directory contains four read-only files that show attributes of the memory:

  - name: string identifier for the mapping
  - addr: address of memory that can be mapped
  - size: size in bytes of the memory pointed to
  - offset: offset in bytes that has to be added to the pointer returned by mmap() to get the actual device memory

 The `offset` is important if the device's memory is not page aligned.
 Remember that **pointers returned by mmap() are always pagealigned**, so it is a good practice to always add this offset!!!

 NB: **Interrupts** are handled by reading from `/dev/uioX`.
 A blocking `read()` from `/dev/uioX` will return as soon as an interrupt occurs.
 You can also use `select()` on `/dev/uioX` to wait for an interrupt.
 The integer value read from `/dev/uioX` represents the total interrupt count.
 You can use this number to figure out if you missed some interrupts.
 Compare the interrupt counts also to `/proc/interrupts`

 ## Some notes on Kernel UIO API (v5.4)

 - `long irq`: required.
 If your hardware generates an interrupt, it's your modules' task to determine the irq number during initialization.
 If you don't have a hardware generated interrupt but want to trigger the interrupt handler in some other way, set irq to `UIO_IRQ_CUSTOM`.
 If you had no interrupt at all, you could set irq to `UIO_IRQ_NONE`, though this rarely makes sense.
 - `int memtype`: Required if mapping is used.
 Set this to `UIO_MEM_PHYS` if you have physical memory to be mapped.
 Use `UIO_MEM_LOGICAL` for logical memory (for example, allocated with `kmalloc()`).
 There's also `UIO_MEM_VIRTUAL` for virtual memory.

 ## Devicetree